derrickoswald/CIMSpark/Model.md

 Hierarchy
 -----

-Just as in the CIM model, CIMScala model classes are hierarchical.
+Just as in the CIM model, CIMReader model classes are hierarchical.

 At the bottom of the screen shot you can see that the superclass of ACLineSegment is Conductor.
 This is mimicked in the Scala code by the sup member of type Conductor.
 Note that this does not use the class hierarchy of Scala directly for two reasons:

 1. CIM classes are exposed as database tables and SQL is not hierarchical
 2. Scala case classes are used (to support Spark DataFrames) and, for technical reasons, case classes must be the leaf nodes of a Scala class hierarchy

-In CIMScala, the root class of all CIM model classes is Element, which has only two members, the id and a sup member which is null.
+In CIMReader, the root class of all CIM model classes is Element, which has only two members, the id and a sup member which is null.

 The sup member of each higher level class is aliased with a method of the correct name, so given an ACLineSegment object obj in Scala, the base class is accessible via obj.sup or obj.Conductor.
 The latter is preferred because the code reads better.
 This feature is not available in SQL queries, where sup must be used.